-APA requires specific pieces of information about each of your sources.
-These include the author, the title, the title of the item that the source is located in, the publisher, date, and the information you need to locate a copy of the source.
+MLA requires specific pieces of information about each of your sources.
+These include the author, the title, the title of the item that the source is located in, the number, publisher, date, and location.
 These pieces of information look a bit different for different types of sources.

-For a scholarly journal article, you'll need the author and title of the article.
-You'll also need the title of the journal the article is published in, and the date.
-The location information includes the volume, issue, pages, and the DOI, which is a unique ID number assigned to the article.
-The same information is required for articles whether they are print or online.
+For a scholarly journal article, you'll need the author of the article and the title of the article.
+You'll also need the title of the journal the article is published in, the volume and issue, and the date.
+You'll also need the location of the article, or the pages.
+The same information is required for articles whether they are found in print or online.
 Don't list the database you found the article in, like Proquest.